 - E-mail invitations from the planner page

-- An event planner with automatic confirmation message to viewers that offers addition to Google Calendar.
+- An event planner with an automatic confirmation message to viewers that offers an addition to Google Calendar.

 - Universal sign in.
 Your customers can sign in from their preferred social media platform.
 (LinkedIn, Facebook, Twitter, Google Plus and e-mail)

 - Participants in the green room (film strip) can be given reserved seats before the session.

 - Link to Pay Pal for paid sessions

 - An option to Host the session on your own website, so that viewers come to one place to join.

 - Branding is customizable to reflect your own company visuals.